polarhive/UE23CS/src/UE23CS351B/U2_Virtualization.md

 ## 1. Virtualization Fundamentals and Types

-Virtualization abstracts physical resources into logical views to increase infrastructure utilization and management efficiency [Slide 1, Unit 2 Intro].
+Virtualization abstracts physical resources into logical views to increase infrastructure utilization and management efficiency.

 - **Transparent (Full) Virtualization:** The hypervisor translates CPU instructions of the guest OS on the fly so it can run **unmodified**.
 This provides an environment identical to the original hardware, allowing the guest OS to be "unaware" it is virtualized.
 VMWare Workstation is a common example.
 - **Paravirtualization:** This involves rewriting the guest OS code to replace non-virtualizable instructions with **hypercalls**.
 While more efficient than binary translation, it requires a **modified guest OS** that is aware of the hypervisor. **Xen** is a primary example of this architecture.